mikebarile/kryptomon/README.md

 6. Run `node server/app` to start the NodeJS app.
 Leave it running.
 7. Run `npm run-script build` to build the React script.
 8. Visit [localhost:8080](http://localhost:8080)!

+NOTE: If npm install fails, try deleting the package-lock.json and trying again.